iann0036/tf-cfn-provider/docs/providers/azurerm/Subnet.md

 ## Properties

+`Name` - (Required) The name of the subnet.
+Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the subnet.
 Changing this forces a new resource to be created.

 `VirtualNetworkName` - (Required) The name of the virtual network to which to attach the subnet.
 Changing this forces a new resource to be created.